anm2231/Analyzing_climate_change/README.md

 - Diurnal temperature difference (TMAX - TMIN) analysis
 - Data processing with PySpark
 - Visualizations using matplotlib/seaborn
+- A small sample of a very large dataset has been attached in the data folder

 ## Folder Structure
 - `main.ipynb`: Core analysis notebook